F-Vigo/PEPI_Challenge/README.md

 In order to run the script, the data file (exercise1.json) must be in the same directory.
 Other than that, one just need to open the console at such path and run the script.
-On windows, it should be written "python ex1.py".
+On windows, it should be typed "python ex1.py".

 ###########################################################